Skip to content

 }

-Pydantic Schema (providers/schema.py)
+Pydantic Schema (src/tnh_scholar/gen_ai_service/models/registry.py)

 """Pydantic schemas for registry validation.